6 Myths About Rheumatoid Arthritis

 There is no fixed cure for rheumatoid arthritis.
 Many people must take medication to help themselves, but there are ways to supplement the treatment your doctor provides.
 With the right therapy and support, the progression of the disease can be slowed.

-Holistic care can ease the symptoms of RA.
+Holistic support can ease the symptoms of RA.
 Contact the holistic health specialists at Ann Arbor Holistic Health to find out how you can learn to live better even though you have rheumatoid arthritis.